The Bedlington Whippet cross is becoming an increasingly popular Whippet mix and it’s a breed I see more and more as time passes.

 The Bedlington Terrier is classed as a small dog breed with a height range between 15.5″ (39cm) and 17.5″ (44cm) with males tending to be larger than females.

-Since Whippets are medium sized dogs, Bedlington Whippet cross breeds will be larger than purebred Bedlington Terriers, having a height in the range of 22″ (55.5cm) to 28″ (71cm) with a corresponding weight of between 27 kilos (59lbs) to 32 kilos (70.5lbs).
+Since Whippets are medium sized dogs, Bedlington Whippet cross breeds will likely be larger than purebred Bedlington Terriers, and will be small to medium-sized.

 Like Whippets, Beddys are elegant and muscular dogs though they have a pear-shaped head with a bloom of silky fur on the top.
 This is one of the defining characteristics of the breed, and it’s something that’s often passed on to Bedlington Whippet crosses in the form of a much furrier face.